-Tibetans welcome the new year with fifteen days of celebration, the first three of which are most important.
+Tibetans welcome the new year with 15 days of celebration, the first three of which are most important.
 First, people clean and decorate their homes and monasteries where they perform rituals for protection.
 The second day is for contemplation and prayer and from the third day there is for eating, drinking and celebration.

 During the first month of the Tibetan calendar, Buddhist devotees visit the temples to pray, worship, burn incense and listen to scripture recitals.
 At this time, the monasteries’ greatest treasures are displayed, they are particularly spectacular in Jokhang and Labrang.
 The monks chant and perform ritual dances called Cham.